NVIDIA/grace-cpu-benchmarking-guide/src/platform.md

 done
 ```

-Full power for PCI devices:
+For full power for PCI devices:

 ```bash
 for i in `find /sys/bus/pci/devices/*/power/control` ; do